elemenel/mandala-py/README.md

-my_splash_screen.py,  -- generates watermark on mandala, title screens, splash screens, end screens; my_hues.py, -- outputs custom shades and randomized hues of a given color range; File_Scripts.py, -- source of file manipulation and audio, visual and final a/v processing; My_template.py, -- provides template for mandala using the Turtle module, and audio_clips.py  -- Contains links to audio tracks on local machine and selects a random track.
+my_splash_screen.py,  -- generates watermark on mandala, title screens, splash screens, end screens; my_hues.py, -- outputs custom shades and randomized hues of a given color range; File_Scripts.py, -- source of file manipulation and audio, visual and final a/v processing; My_template.py, -- sets up environment for mandala creation using the Turtle module, and audio_clips.py  -- Contains links to audio tracks on local machine and selects a random track.
 New users have to specify the path to their local audio tracks.